 (Please note that these are only theories I am working on.
 I'm not saying this is the way it is, I'm saying this is what I am working on and where I have gotten to so far.
 I am doing this because I find science reinforces spirituality and I believe we will finally have a scientific model of the universe that includes the Creator as an ever-present force.
 Also, a quantum physicist has confirmed that my theories regarding the expansion of the universe, dark matter and dark energy, are actually being seriously investigated by quantum phyicists and is called vacuum polarization.)

 Scientists keep trying to figure out the fourth dimension of Space/Time.
 Space/Time is the first dimension and encompassesses the other three dimensions.
 The other three dimensions we can perceive (there are most likely others) all happen within the dimension of Space/Time.
-I believe Space/Time is created by the Creator being aware of Itself "here" (space) and "now" (time).
+I believe Space/Time is created by the Creator, an eternal self-awareness, being aware of Itself "here" (space) and "now" (time).
 Therefore Space/Time is eternal.
 Without matter and energy providing reference points, however, Space/Time can be perceived by the Creator as either infinitely large or infinitely small in both of its aspects, space and time.

 If one could travel at the speed of light, he would become infinitely massive, infinitely small, and time would stop.
 Space/time would cease to exist.
 This is why scientists all agree it is impossible to travel at the speed of light.

 This state of infinite mass and smallness with no Space/Time also describes the "singularity" that those who embrace the Big Bang theory say existed before the Big Bang.
 I say such a singularity is therefore also impossible, so the universe can not be expanding out from a single point.
 I find this to be the major, fatal, flaw in the current Big Bang theory that has everything emanating out from a "single point".
-Such a "point" implies the existance of a Space/Time with mass before Space/Time and mass exist.
-It is completely contradictory and self-nullifying.
+Such a "point" implies the existance of a Space/Time with mass before mass exists.
+Most scientists do not believe Space/Time could exist before the Big Bang.

 I believe that the "singularity" from which all is manifested is the Creator, Which is always aware of Itself existing and that Space/Time is therefore also eternal.
 This does not mean the present universe is eternal, as I discuss below, but that possibility also exists.